 Everyone needs a vacation every now and then and luckily for you, you live in Orange County.
 People come from all over the world to vacation here.
-So you don’t actually have to go anywhere at all to get all you could need out of a relaxing vacation.
+So you don’t have to go far to get all you need out of a relaxing vacation.
 Here are a few staycation ideas in and around Orange County.

 If you’ve been strolling along the pier at Newport, you may have passed the outside of this beautiful inn.
-It’s about time you come for a stay – if ocean views weren’t enough, the absolutely gorgeous rooms inside will be.
-It’s vintage and grand, with each of the eleven guestrooms full of Victorian décor that will make you feel like you stepped into a movie.
+It’s about time you come for a stay – if ocean views aren’t enough, the absolutely gorgeous rooms inside will be.
+It’s vintage and grand, with each of the eleven guestrooms full of Victorian décor that make you feel like you’ve stepped into a movie.
 Not to mention, the restaurant and bar are pretty good, too.

 Built in 1929, this Spanish-style hotel was a favorite for stars from the Golden Age of Hollywood.
-Hotel La Casa Del Camino has 36 rooms, but it also boasts ten “surf suites” designed by famous local surf companies like Rip Curl, Billabong, Quiksilver, and Roxy.
+Hotel La Casa Del Camino has 36 rooms, and boasts ten “surf suites” designed by famous local surf companies like Rip Curl, Billabong, Quiksilver, and Roxy.
 You can get stand up paddleboard lessons, visit the rooftop lounge, and get Sawdust Festival art classes.
 Lunch is served daily, and you don’t want to miss it.
-Then you can head to dinner at K’ya Bistro downstairs.
+Then you can head to dinner at Comedor downstairs.
 The hotel is located just steps from the sand where visitors can enjoy big waves and stunning views of the Laguna coast.

 The Hyatt Regency in Huntington Beach is a luxurious hotel suited for the whole family.
 It’s also pet-friendly.
 The large hotel is like a small city with it’s own boutique style shops, a market, and several bars and dining options.
 Enjoy a day at the spa for much-need relaxation, or hit one of the many pools with the kids.
-Slyders Water Playground features three waterslides, a large pool area, and a snack bar.
-Lagoon style pools and jacuzzies for people looking for a kid-free environment are located in a separate area.
+Slyder’s Water Playground features three water slides, a large pool area, and a snack bar.
+Lagoon-style pools and jacuzzies for people who wish to enjoy a kid-free environment are located in a separate area.
 Hyatt also offers Camp Hyatt for kids ages 3-12, with camp counselors hosting arts, crafts, and other fun activities for kids while parents enjoy the spa, fitness center, or simply enjoy dinner and drinks without the kids.

 If you like the boardwalk, you’ll love Newport Beach Hotel, because it sits right in the middle.
 You can enjoy the true Newport Experience, and get an oceanfront room.
 It’s small and quaint, with just 15 guestrooms.
 And it’s quite literally right on the beach – just one parking lot away from the shore.
 Many rooms feature a jetted tub and fireplace for the ultimate in relaxation.
 Newport Beach Hotel offers guests complimentary use of the beach toys and bicycles so everyone can get out and enjoy the sun and sand in style.